helmfile/helmfile/docs/index.md

       --skip-deps                         skip running "helm repo update" and "helm dependency build" --state-values-file stringArray     specify state values in a YAML file.
 Used to override .Values within the helmfile template (not values template).
       --state-values-set stringArray      set state values on the command line (can specify multiple or separate values with commas: key1=val1,key2=val2).
 Used to override .Values within the helmfile template (not values template).
-      --strip-args-values-on-exit-error   On exit error, strip the values of the args -v, --version                           version for helmfile
+      --strip-args-values-on-exit-error   Strip the potential secret values of the helm command args contained in a helmfile error message (default true)
+  -v, --version                           version for helmfile

 Use "helmfile [command] --help" for more information about a command.